kyma-project/website/src/blog-posts/11-release-notes-06.md

 ### Luigi framework on board

-The Console UI was refactored and it now uses the Luigi framework which orchestrates client-side micro front-end.
+The Console UI was refactored and it now uses the [Luigi](https://github.com/kyma-project/luigi/blob/master/README.md) framework to orchestrate client-side micro front-ends.
 With Luigi on board, the Console enables secure and technology agnostic UI extensibility in Kyma.

 ### New navigation structure